Shout Out UK

 Shout Out UK (SOUK) is a non-partisan social enterprise, based in the United Kingdom.
 Its mission is to strengthen democracy by providing training and programmes on media literacy and political literacy.

 Shout Out UK was formed in August 2015 by Matteo Bergamini, whilst studying at Brunel University in Uxbridge.
 Shout Out UK have gained media attention for running the 2015 Youth Leaders' Debate, in partnership with Channel 4 and their collaboration with UK Drill artist Drillminister to encourage young people to vote in the 2019 general election.
-The New Statesman have named Shout Out UK's political literacy course as one methods of reviving political education in the UK.
+The New Statesman have named Shout Out UK's political literacy course as one of the methods to revive political education in the UK.

-Youth leaders' debate
+Youth Leaders Debate

-Shout Out UK gathered all of the youth leaders of the seven major British political parties in one place to debate politics and youth issues in front of a studio audience and live-streamed through All4, an online platform owned by Channel 4 News on 28 April 2015.
-The project was in partnership with Channel 4 News and received UK wide coverage.
+Shout Out UK partnered with Channel 4 to hold a debate between the youth leaders of the seven major British political parties in front of a studio audience, ahead of the 2015 general election.
+It was held on 28 April 2015 and live streamed on All4.
+It received wide media coverage, and was trending on Twitter after 10 minutes of the programme airing.

-The Youth Leaders Debate, hosted by Fatima Manji from Channel 4 News, differed from the main 2015 leaders' Debate by introducing buzzers.
-Seven themes were presented to the panellists, each had one chance to 'buzz in' and have one minute protected time for one question only.
-Representatives from all the major UK political parties took part in the debate.'
+The debate, hosted by Fatima Manji from Channel 4 News, differed from the main 2015 leaders debate by introducing buzzers.
+Seven themes were presented to the participants; each had one chance to 'buzz in' and have one minute protected time for one question only.
+Representatives from all the major UK political parties took part.'

 Political literacy

 After winning a local business competition called 'The Harrow Business Den 2016'.
 Shout Out UK's work shifted to media literacy and political literacy training programmes in schools and colleges.

 Shout Out UK's political literacy course covers an introduction to the politics of the United Kingdom, international relations (including brief overviews of the European Union, NATO and United Nations), media literacy, debating and public speaking.
 The course ends with a Speech Night, during which students deliver speeches on issues they are passionate about in front of their parents/carers and local/regional/national politicians hosted at the school.
 The organisation aims to enhance students’ ability to influence local policymaking, to engage in activism and to build their overall Emotional Resilience and Confidence.

-With the decline of citizenship education and no GCSE on Government and Politics, the political literacy course was noted by journalists at the New Statesman and National Student as signaling a revival of political education in schools.
+With the decline of citizenship education and no GCSE on Government and Politics, the political literacy course was noted by journalists at the New Statesman and National Student as signalling a revival of political education in schools.
 Shout Out UK was awarded the Harrow Business Den award in 2016.
 Due to its work in schools, Shout Out UK's founder Matteo Bergamini was asked to give oral evidence to the House of Lords Citizenship and Civic Engagement Committee, alongside Voter Registration charity Bite The Ballot that led to the report 'The Ties that Bind'.